Delphi: Religious significance of the oracle

 The Pythian Games took place every four years to commemorate Apollo's victory.
 Another regular Delphi festival was the "Theophania" (Θεοφάνεια), an annual festival in spring celebrating the return of Apollo from his winter quarters in Hyperborea.
 The culmination of the festival was a display of an image of the deities, usually hidden in the sanctuary, to worshippers.

 The theoxenia was held each summer, centred on a feast for "gods and ambassadors from other states".
 Myths indicate that Apollo killed the chthonic serpent Python guarding the Castalian Spring and named his priestess Pythia after her.
 Python, who had been sent by Hera, had attempted to prevent Leto, while she was pregnant with Apollo and Artemis, from giving birth.

 The spring at the site flowed toward the temple but disappeared beneath, creating a cleft which emitted chemical vapors that purportedly caused the oracle at Delphi to reveal her prophecies.
 Apollo killed Python, but had to be punished for it, since he was a child of Gaia.
 The shrine dedicated to Apollo was originally dedicated to Gaia and shared with Poseidon.
 The name Pythia remained as the title of the Delphic oracle.

 Erwin Rohde wrote that the Python was an earth spirit, who was conquered by Apollo, and buried under the omphalos, and that it is a case of one deity setting up a temple on the grave of another.
-Another view holds that Apollo was a fairly recent addition to the Greek pantheon coming originally from Lydia.